aijame/aijame.github.io/README.md

 1. Receipt of $9 USDT (TRC20 network) payments to the provided cryptocurrency wallet.
 2. One-page cover letter to the editor, including #Hash Number
 3. Send your submitted PDF in ArXiv and LaTex file (Do NOT send us your mansucripti before ArXive submission; ArXive is protecting you!)
 4. We don't have a specific format for submission.
-However, for ArXive and GitHub of Liberal AIJAN, you have to write in LaTeX (TextStudio)
+However, for ArXive and GitHub of Liberal AIJAN format conversion, you have to write in LaTeX (TextStudio).
+We don't accept MS words.
 5. For AI papers, we highly recommend using ICML, ILRC, AMC, or AIJAN formats
 6. Your final publications will be in AIJAN format with #Hash certificate with attached original ArXive format you submitted to us like this example appeared on AIJAN GitHub repo.